`How lucky': Fishermen rescued fighting off sharks in Gulf

 Using boats, planes and helicopters, the Coast Guard spent hours searching an area of the Gulf larger than Rhode Island, but found no sign of the missing fishermen.

-Then, a relative a forwarded the Coast Guard a text message that the relative had received from one of the men.
-It was a screenshot of a Google map showing their approximate location in the water.
+Then, a relative forwarded the Coast Guard a text message from one of the men.
+It was a Google maps screenshot showing their approximate location in the water.

 “He told me he had 2% battery and he fired off that text message,” Keefe said of the fisherman who sent the message.

-When rescuers spotted the men Sunday afternoon off the coast of Empire, Louisiana, they saw two of them fighting off sharks circling in the water.
-All three were pulled from the water, with the two injured men taken by helicopter to a New Orleans hospital in stable condition.
+When rescuers spotted the men Sunday afternoon off the coast of Empire, Louisiana, they saw two of them fighting off sharks circling in the water and a boat crew pulled them from the water, the Coast Guard said.
+A helicopter crew rescued the third, who was about a half-mile (0.8 kilometers) away.
+All three were taken by helicopter to a New Orleans hospital in stable condition.

 The Coast Guard did not release the names of the fishermen.
 Keefe said had the three men not been wearing life jackets, they might not have survived.